wsydney76/craft-contentoverview/README.md

     - columns[] (array, columns inside the tab container, uses a 12 columns grid)
         - width (int, number of columns occupied, 1-12)
         - sections[] (array, sections display inside the column)
-            - section (string, section handle)
+            - section (array|string, section handle)
             - heading (?string, heading of the section, defaults to section name)
             - limit (?int, number of entries to show)
-            - info (?string|array, object template(s) to render in addition to the title)
+            - info (?string|array, object template to render in addition to the title)
-            - popupInfo (?string|array, object template(s) to render in an information popup)
+            - popupInfo (?string, object template to render in an information popup)
-            - infoTemplate (?string, path to a twig template inside the projects templates folder.
+            - infoTemplate (?array|string, path to a twig template inside the projects templates folder.
 Will be called with an entries variable)
-            - imageField (?string, name of the image field to use)
+            - imageField (?array|string, name of the image field to use)
+            - icon (?array|string, path to an svg icon, that is display if no image is found)
             - layout (?string, (list (default)|cardlets|cards|line)
             - scope (?string, whether drafts should be shown, drafts|provisional|all, default: only published entries will be included)